matsselen/pyolab/README.md

 __4. Run the example code:__ You are now ready to try it out.
 Plug in your Dongle and turn on your Remote.
 If you are running from a command line, _cd_ to one of the example folders and then type `python userExample.py` to run it.
 If you are using Anaconda's _Spyder_ application, open one of the _userExample.py_ files using the GUI and click the Run button.

+__5. Note for Linux users:__ I am a Linux novice (using Ubuntu) so any advice is appreciated.
+I have found the following: (a) In order to get access to the serial port I needed to issue the command _sudo usermod -a -G dialout_ ___username___. (b) The code in __guiExample__ has issues writing to a listBox widget under Linux, though it works fine under Windows and Mac OS.

 ---

 ## License
 Use this code at your own risk in accordance with the Open Source BSD-3-Clause license.